-If you find yourself with a problem or in difficulty, the University has people and procedures in place to help (please refer to the University Handbook for contact details of all the main University services) but within the department help is also available.
-You can go and see your PDA or adviser of study in the first instance.
+If you find yourself with a problem or in difficulty the University has people and procedures in place to help (please refer to the University Handbook for contact details of all the main University services) but within the department, help is also available, thus you can go and see your PDA or PGT Coordinator in the first instance.
 Do not delay getting help as often the problems are much reduced if tackled early enough.
-If they cannot give help themselves, they will often know of others who can help.
+If they cannot help themselves, they will often know of others who can help.